 NATIONAL VOLUNTEER WEEK

-April 6 - 12 is National Volunteer Week in 2014.
+National Volunteer Week will be April 12-18, 2015.
 It's about inspiring, recognizing and encouraging people to seek ways to engage in their community.
 It’s about Living United – demonstrating that we meet our challenges not as isolated individuals but as members of a true community with all of us working together.
 During this week we encourage individuals and communities to be at the center of social change discovering their power to make a difference.

 It’s also an opportunity to whet appetites for change through volunteerism and get people plugged into service throughout the remainder of the year through United Way's Volunteer Center at www.iHelpChattanooga.org.